 Chest guards, generally strapped to the body and worn over the archer's shirt/uniform, keep the chest area protected in the event that a misfire results in an arrow or string contacting the body of an archer.
 The guard is fasted around the archer's body using an adjustable strap.
 It extends from the archer's non-dominant shoulder to the opposite pectoral muscle for maximum protection.
 Unlike other forms of padding, archery chests guards are extremely lightweight so that the archer is uninhibited when performing a shot.
 They contain a soft mesh layer which is enclosed by a harder, padded area that absorbs the blow following a mishap.

-Similar to many other sports, gloves are a common accessory used to assist with grip and comfort in archery.
+Gloves are used to assist with grip and comfort in archery.
 The main function of archery gloves is to protect against minor finger injuries such as blisters, although more serious injuries such as nerve irritation can occur over time without proper protection.
 Most archery gloves are made out of leather to ensure long-term durability.
 The most important thing to consider when purchasing archery gloves is the overall fit and feel of each pair.
 Archery gloves should fit fairly snug, while also having enough wiggle room in the fingers to easily handle the equipment.

 Quivers are very similar to archery arrow cases in that they allow archers to store any arrows that are not in use.
 The difference is that each quiver comes equipped with a strap, which rests on the archer's shoulder while the actual case dangles off to the side to allow for easy access to the spare arrows.
 It is for this reason that quivers are often preferred over traditional arrow cases, as they allow archers to keep both hands free in between rounds of competition or target practice.

-Spotting scopes are one of the few archery accessories that are not directly equipped to the bow.
-Instead, they work much like a camera atop a tripod.
+Spotting scopes are not directly equipped to the bow.
+They work much like a camera atop a tripod.
 Using the lever attached to the side, archers can maneuver their spotting scopes across the landscape while looking through a lens that allows for easy zooming in and out.
 This enables archers to get a detailed, close-up view of the target without having to actually approach the target on foot (an action that is outlawed in most competitions).